gzmask/aicraft/README.md

 Tasks:

 =========== To-Do:  ==============

-	sync velocity
-	disconnection needs to be handle
-	players sync per frame, Ais sync per second(something like that) sync the players part of the game engine implement the ai part of the game engine at server side sync the ai part of the game engine
+	implement ai on server side
+	sync the ai part of the game engine
 	Use gpl.internetconnection.net/vi/ for code emittor
 	Use Dnode to reconstruct and server/client communication